papandreou/pg-to-dbml/README.md

 ## Making a Pull Request

-When making a pull request, label the PR with the semver version bump you wish to make (`major`, `minor`, or `patch`), and Github Actions will take care of the whole release process.
+When making a pull request, label the PR with the type of semver version bump you wish to make (`major`, `minor`, or `patch`), and Github Actions will take care of the whole release process.
 It will:

   - Substitute `x.x.x` in the changelog with the new version number
   - Move the changelog to the `docs/changelogs` directory, and start a new one from a template